descholar-ceo/descholar-ceo/README.md

 # :handshake: Hello!
 My name is Mugirase Emmanuel :man: I live in Rwanda

-## I am a Full-Stack Software Engineer, Software/Technical support Engineer, and Mentor
+## I am a Software Engineer, Software/Technical support Engineer, and Mentor
 ### About me
-Collaborative, responsible, detail-oriented, and growth mindset are the top four adjectives that best define my aptitude towards work.
+I’m an engineer who has an avid and consistent growth mindset, who believes strongly in integrity, and who has ambitious goals of contributing to the community by offering solutions that utilize my skills of software engineering.

-I work diligently as an individual and as a team member.
-I develop professional desktop, web, and mobile applications.
-My tasks concern analyzing, testing, debugging, troubleshooting, and implementing based on user or system design specifications.
+My values are summarized in an accronym: `REGIC`.
+Reliability, Ethics, Growth Mindset, Integrity and Consistency!

 ### Connect with me: